fidelity/selective/item_selection/README.md

 The datasets include:

-* [**GoodReads datasets**](book%20recommenders/) for book recommenders.
+* [**GoodReads datasets**](book_recommenders/) for book recommenders.
 Two datasets are randomly selected from the source data [GoodReads Book Reviews](https://dl.acm.org/doi/10.1145/3240323.3240369), a small version with 1000 items and a large version with 10,000 items.
 For book recommendations, there are 11 different genres (e.g., fiction, non-fiction, children), 231 different publishers (e.g. Vintage, Penguin Books, Mariner Books), and genre-publisher pairs.
 This leads to 574 and 1,322 unique book labels for the small and large datasets, respectively.

-* [**MovieLens datasets**](movie%20recommenders/) for movie recommenders.
-We also provide two versions of datasets, a small version with 1000 items and a large version with 10,000 items, randomly selected from the source data [Movie Recommendations](https://dl.acm.org/doi/10.1145/2827872).
+* [**MovieLens datasets**](movie_recommenders/) for movie recommenders.
+We also provide two versions of datasets, a small version with 1000 items and a large version with 10,000 items, randomly selected from the source data [MovieLens Movie Ratings](https://dl.acm.org/doi/10.1145/2827872).
 There are 19 different genres (e.g. action, comedy, drama, romance), 587 different producers, 34 different languages (e.g. English, French, Mandarin), and genre-language pairs.
 This leads to 473 and 1,011 unique movie labels for the small and large datasets, respectively.

-Each version of dataset in GoodReads and MovieLens contains a `*_data.csv` file that has items' text contents, i.e. title + description, and a `*_label.csv` with binarized category labels where each item may cover multiple labels.
-Each column in the csv file is for one item, indexed by book or movie id from the original source data.
+Each version of dataset in GoodReads and MovieLens contains a `*_data.csv` file that has items' text contents, i.e. title + description, and a `*_label.csv` with label meanings, i.e. genre or language, and binarized 0/1 label.
+Each column in the csv file is for one item, indexed by book or movie id.
+The order of columns in these two files should be the same.

 By solving for ISP with Text-based Selection in Selective, we select a smaller subset of items within a fixed bound, with maximized diversity in the latent embedding space of items and maximized coverage of labels.